-Violation of these rules, including by testing positive, will subject employee to discipline, including immediate discharge.
-Refusal to cooperate with the Company in any test, search or investigation will result in discipline, including immediate discharge.
-As explained above under "Testing," a refusal to cooperate or positive result after an accident my result in a loss of workers' compensation benefits.
+Violation of these rules, including by testing positive, will subject employees to discipline, including immediate discharge.
+Refusal to cooperate with the Company in any test, search or investigation will result in discipline, including immediate discharge and/or removal from client host site.
+As explained above under "Testing," a refusal to cooperate or positive result after an accident may result in a loss of workers' compensation benefits.